Quality dog grooming tools are essential if your Cocker Spaniel is

 If you're not going to use the finger and thumb method of hand stripping to remove the excess of soft hair on your Cocker's head, you could use a stripping comb to give a smooth finish.

-Dog fleas and ticks not only cause your Cocker (and you!) much irritation, but they can also affect his health, that's why it's very important to check his coat regularly for signs of fleas.
+Dog fleas and ticks not only cause your Cocker (and you!) much irritation, but they can also affect your pet's health so it's important to check his coat regularly for signs of fleas.

 A good pair of cutting scissors, around 7 or 8" long, may be used to keep your Cocker's hair under and around the ear canal neatly trimmed.

-You can also buy shorter scissors with rounded ends for trimming areas on and around the face.
-The rounded edges won't harm him should he move suddenly.
+can also buy shorter scissors with rounded ends for trimming areas on

 Another useful grooming tool is the thinning scissors (sometimes known as thinning shears) which are used primarily for thinning out heavy coats in summer to help your pet stay cool, but they can give a smooth hand-stripped appearance.